How to Register a Limited Partnership in Ontario

 These last two articles are vitally important because they make the limited partners liable to asset seizure by creditors.
 It further makes the limited partner accountable for debts and obligations the partnership incurs when the limited partner’s name also appears in the partnership name.

 By contrast, Ontario’s legislature stipulates that a limited partner who is also a creditor in the partnership is eligible to receive a percentage of seized assets alongside general creditors.
-It similarly protects limited partners whose names appear in the partnership name, such that only the general partner is held accountable for financial debts and obligations.
+It similarly protects limited partners whose names appear in the partnership name, such that only the general partner is held accountable for financial debt and obligations.

 After assessing the pros and cons of registering for a limited partnership in Ontario, we’re going to outline who is eligible for registry and what it entails.